-- Deciding on either a host-managed or direct managed Storage Array ("Storage Array Management Methods" in this chapter). - Preparing for the installation ("Preparing for a Network Installation" in this chapter). - Installing the TPSSM7 software ("TPSSM7 Software Installation Procedure" and "Completing the Installation" in Chapter 3).
+- Deciding on either a host-managed or direct managed Storage Array ("Storage Array Management Methods" on page 7). - Preparing for the installation ("Preparing for a Network Installation" on page 13). - Installing the TPSSM software ("TPSSM Software Installation Procedure" on page 26 and "Completing the Installation" on page 28).